 Fresh fruit, vegetables, dairy and cheese

-Founded 52 years ago, Wellocks prides itself on being the direct link between growers and chefs.
+Founded over 53 years ago, Wellocks prides itself on being the direct link between growers and chefs.
 Introduced to D&D by Tim Allen, the Michelin-starred chef, their 185-strong team of long-standing personnel is able to source the very best ingredients, no matter what the request – from 40 kilos of young leeks no longer than 2cm each to the most extravagant Mirelle mushrooms.

 It’s natural that any company wanting to buy a British knife would go to Sheffield, which has been recognised as the centre of expertise in knife-making since at least the 13th century when Geoffrey Chaucer referred to it in The Canterbury Tales (“A Sheffield thwitel baar he in his hose”).